zenglenn42/CityMatch/README.md

 }
 ```

 I sprinkle this around liberally and the parasitic recursion stops.
+Until I get to some performance-minded refactoring and obviate the need to rebuild stuff from scratch with each page change, this will suffice.

 ## [Table View](#contents)